benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 The tutorial was [reviewed](https://go-review.googlesource.com/c/website/+/332349) by Russ Cox, Go's technical lead, who usually does very thorough reviews.
 Oddly, especially given Russ's [stance on dependencies](https://research.swtch.com/deps), this one was approved with nary a comment, just a bare "+2" (the Go code review system's equivalent of <abbr title="Looks Good To Me">LGTM</abbr>).

 In any case, I decided to rewrite the code using just the standard library, and fixed a bug and added some features at the same time -- features I think should be part of any "real" web service.
+You can see the full source on GitHub at [benhoyt/web-service-stdlib](https://github.com/benhoyt/web-service-stdlib).

 ## Improvements